We don’t simply cry out. We pronounce. We enunciate.

 Credits in this performance

-Allora and Calzadilla and Ted Chiang The Great Silence (2014) full text (The title of the performance is a direct quote)
+Allora and Calzadilla and Ted Chiang The Great Silence (2014) full text (The title of our performance is a direct quote from Chiang's text)

 Corey Finger Field Guide to birds of New York 2016